-Notice that unlike other CI solutions, there is no limit on the Docker images that you can use in a single pipeline.
-Also, all Docker images that take part in the same pipeline, have access to the same project workspace via the shared Codefresh volume.
+Unlike other CI solutions, there is no limit on the number of Docker images that you can use in a single pipeline.
+Also, all Docker images included in the same pipeline have access to the same project workspace via the shared Codefresh volume.

-- Packaging a Jar file (from the source code)
+- Packages a Jar file (from the source code)

-- Running Sonar analysis (taking into account both source code and compiled classes)
+- Runs Sonar analysis (taking into account both source code and compiled classes)

-- Uploading the JAR that was packaged in the bucket.
+- Uploads the JAR that was packaged in the bucket

 Notice how all Docker images use the same workspace without any extra configuration on your part.